12 min read

 Integrations: Google Analytics, Marketo, Braze, Salesforce, Segment, and others.
 No Google Ad Manager integration though.

-Pricing: Free for up to 50k tested visitors a month, $199 for up to 100k monthly tested visitors, and further premium tiers, pricing not disclosed.
+Pricing: Free for up to 50k tested visitors a month, $199 for up to 100k monthly tested visitors, and further premium tiers, check the full price

-A/B Tasty is another Omnichannel tool for running experiments, focused mostly on medium to high-tier businesses on e-commerce, and B2C websites, or products.
-Similar to other A/B testing powerhouses, it comes with a WYSIWYG editor, code editor, split URL testing, etc.
+It's no news that when it comes to A/B Tasty, many publishers often wonder "Can A/B Tasty be used for omnichannel experiments?"
+To answer that, A/B Tasty is an Omnichannel tool for running experiments, mainly focused on medium to high-tier businesses on e-commerce, and B2C websites, or products.
+Similar to other A/B testing powerhouses, it comes with a WYSIWYG editor(what you see is what you get), a code editor, split URL testing, etc.

-The tool provides real-time results, although, like the rest of the list - A/B Tasty does not include Google Ad Manager revenue in the mix.
+The tool provides real-time results, although, like the rest of the list (except AY Yield Manager)- A/B Tasty does not include Google Ad Manager revenue in the mix.
 It does include engagement, transactional and custom goals, with the ability to have a segment builder and utilize third-party user segments.
 It provides both: server and client-side testing.

 The tool may be an option for medium-sized and larger-scale publishers looking to expand their revenue channels outside of display and video advertising.